jeanc18rlos/dental-vip-cms/src/pages/en/specialties/orthodontics/index.md

         these results with procedures of dental aesthetics, whitening or periodontal plastic surgery; so that the teeth look really spectacular.</span></p>\n"
     - question: Could they move after removing the braces?
-      answer: "<p>Dental alignment is a dynamic and changing entity over time, that is, teeth tend to move throughout life, with or without prior Orthodontics;
+      answer: "<p>Dental alignment is a dynamic and changing entity over time; that is, teeth tend to move throughout life, with or without prior Orthodontics;
         so the retention phase is the longest and most complex of an orthodontic treatment and requires excellent collaboration by the patient.</span></p>\n"